PetarUrdjanov/Face-Emotion-Detection/README.md

 # Face Detection and Emotion Recognition [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-360/)
-- Tech/Fameworks used: OpenCV, Keras/TensorFlow, OpenCV and Deep Learning (look at the requirements.txt file)
+- Tech/Fameworks used: OpenCV, Keras/TensorFlow, and Deep Learning

 ## Introduction
 Human emotion detection is implemented in many areas requiring additional security or information about the person.
 Another important domain where we see the importance of emotion detection is for business promotions.
 Most of the businesses thrive on customer responses to all their products and offers.
 Also,the use of machines in society has increased widely in the last decades such as robots and in this context, deep learning has the potential to become a key factor to build better interaction between humans and machines, while providing machines with some kind of self-awareness about its human peers, and how to improve its communication with natural intelligence.